 Pruning is the most common tree maintenance procedure.
-Although forest trees grow quite well with only nature's pruning, landscape trees require a higher level of care to maintain their structural integrity and aesthetics.
-Pruning must be done with an understanding of tree biology.
-Improper pruning can create lasting damage or even shorten the tree's life.
+Unlike forest trees, landscape trees need a higher level of care to maintain structural integrity and aesthetics.
+Pruning must be done with an understanding of tree biology because improper pruning can create lasting damage or shorten the tree’s life.

 Reasons for Pruning

 Each cut can potentially change the growth of the tree; therefore, it is important to remember that no branch should be cut without a reason.
 Some common reasons for pruning include, removal of dead branches to improve form and increase safety, to increase light and air penetration for plants below the tree’s crown, or corrective and preventative measures.

 When to Prune